jalToorey/WWJS_driveStore/README.md

 Modelled after this: [wwebjs-mongo](https://github.com/jtouris/wwebjs-mongo).

-An alternative implementation using `LocalAuth` for authentication.
+An alternative implementation using google Drive and `LocalAuth` for authentication.
 I had  issues with `remoteAuth' and `LocalAuth` seems more legacy.
 See the 'driveClient.js' file for a more extended implementation.
 Designed to work with Heroku's ephermeral file system setup.

 ## Implementation